selimsami/qforce/docs/source/install.rst

     pip install git+https://github.com/selimsami/qforce.git

-Make sure you have Python 3.6 or newer (python --version)
+Make sure you have Python 3.6 or newer (:code:`python --version`).

 If you can't call the qforce executable afterwards, make sure you have the python bin in your PATH.

-If you work in a shared environment (cluster), install it locally with pip install --user
+If you work in a shared environment, install it locally with :code:`pip install --user`.